 Remember: You are responsible for ensuring that you fulfill the requirements of your program plan.
-You should keep a copy, and as you complete each course you should keep track of the semester you took it and the grade you received.
+You can verify your progress with your program plan and course grades through GET.
 You are welcome to take additional courses; however, only those approved and officially substituted by the MPA Graduate Advisor may be counted toward your program.
-If changes or substitutions are approved for your program, you should make sure these have been properly recorded in your file and the necessary paperwork completed.
+If changes or substitutions are approved for your program, you should follow-up with the MPA Graduate Advisor to process course substitutions.